Mayarinn/Storyboards/README.md

 - 1. Markdown
 - 2. Git (see the 10 points from 2022)
 2. Think about your own naming politics (lower camel case for act-s and upper for obj-s?)
+- 1. Commits naming convention; ADD/UPD -- ok, what about:
+- - 1.
+Verb forms
+- - 2.
+Phrases structure (?)
+- - 3.
+Starting with lower or upper case?